Head of Faculty

 Topics

-• Me and My School – pupils are introduced to the elements of music and start to compose their own music and radio broadcast inspired by school
+- Me and My School – Pupils are introduced to the guitar and have the opportunity to join ensembles to expand their school experience

-• Me and My City – Pupils develop instrumental playing and singing by exploring popular music of Manchester
+- Me and My City – Pupils develop Ukulele playing and singing by exploring popular music of Manchester

 Year 8